Awlad Sidi Shaykh: Territory

+History

 Colonial era

 After the French invasion of Algiers in 1830 it became clear that they might try to occupy the whole country and impose a rule much less acceptable than that of the Turkish Bey.

 In 1831 the Duc de Rovigo caused a scandal in Algiers when he built a military highway through two functioning cemeteries with no respect for the human remains, and converted several mosques into Catholic churches.

 Algerians opposed to the French occupation came to accept 'Abd al-Qadir as leader of their movement.

 Some of the Awlad Sidi Shaykh recognized 'Abd al-Qadir as sultan, as did the powerful Banu Hashim and Banu 'Amir.

 These groups of the Oran Plateau and the Plain of Gharis accepted Muhyi al-Din, chief of the Qadiriyya Sufis, as the "Champion of Islam" against the French.

 In the 1840s the Awlad Sidi Shaykh assisted the Governor-General Thomas Robert Bugeaud in his struggle with the Emir 'Abd al-Qadir.

 However, in the southern desert regions they supported 'Abd al-Qadir.

 In the early 1850s the confederation was still divided.

 Some, led by Si Hamza, cooperated with the French.

 Others, led by Mohammed bin Abdallah, opposed them.

 Between 1864 and 1865 the Awlad Sidi Shaykh rose in rebellion against the French.

 The rebellion stopped southward French expansion near Oran.

 It was triggered by officers of the Arab Bureau (bureaux arabes) who were insensitive to the traditions of the Awlad.

 One of the main military leaders of the revolt was Si Sliman, head of one of the main families.

 The French suppressed the revolt through greatly superior force.

 Awlad Sidi Ahmad Majdub of the Amir Bedouin tribe of Morocco participated in the revolt, but was pardoned and placed in the Sebdou circle.

 The Awlad were restive during the Kabyle Revolt (1871–72) but did not play a major role.